Captive portal service gives the ability to organise a public (or guest) Wi-Fi zone with user authorisation.

 NOTE: Important!
 All profiles were integrated after successful tests.
 Do not edit the preset profile unless necessary.

-After you pass authorization and sign in, you have to add a new hotspot location based on your business model.
-Hotspotsystem offers two types of business models: PRO and FREE.
+After you pass authorisation and sign in, you must add a new hotspot location based on your business model.
+HotspotSystem offers two types of business models: PRO and FREE.

-PRO version assumes commercial access when users have to pay for Internet service by credit card or buy a voucher.
+The PRO version assumes commercial access when users pay for Internet service by credit card or buy a voucher.

 Then you have to enter detailed information about your hotspot location:

-After you complete the hotspot registration, you will see it in main menu of the hotspotsystem website.
+After you complete the hotspot registration, you will see it in the main menu of the HotspotSystem website.
 To see the list of your hotspots, go to 'Manage - Locations':

-After you complete hotspot configuration, the service will start working on your guest Wi-Fi (it's the 'Guest network' by default).
-The guest network, in this case, can be either with or without a password (WPA-PSK).
+After you complete the hotspot configuration, the service will start working on your guest Wi-Fi (it's the 'Guest network' by default).
+The Guest network, in this case, can be either with or without a password (WPA-PSK).

-Your Keenetic router allows you to separate guest network (Captive portal) and main network.
-Those users who connect to the guest network need to pass authorization to access the Internet.
-And those users or network devices that connect to the main network will have access to the Internet without authorization.
+Your Keenetic router allows you to separate the guest network (Captive portal) and the main network.
+Users who connect to the guest network need to pass authorisation to access the Internet.
+And those users or network devices that connect to the main network will have access to the Internet without authorisation.
 It could be system administrators or cameras.
 Each LAN port could be independently configured for one of the networks.

 Example of a connection to a captive portal

-After connecting a mobile device to the public (guest) network, when you first time access any website on the Internet, you will be redirected to a special authorization page.
+After connecting a mobile device to the public (guest) network, when you first time access any website on the Internet, you will be redirected to a special authorisation page.

-Choose the type of access which you previously set on the router, when you added the hotspot.
+Choose the type of access that you previously set on the router when you added the hotspot.